How does a touchscreen display work?

 2 answers

-by maxwell.doyle , 10 months ago
+by maxwell.doyle , a year ago

 @zakary